AI-Cultural-Heritage-Lab/l3_manual/README.md

 Always distinguish clearly between historical evidence and AI-generated representation.
 Fabricated testimony, invented quotations, synthetic images, and model-generated historical narratives must never be presented in a way that could be mistaken for authentic archival material.

 Research on denial, hate speech, disinformation, racism, or antisemitism may unintentionally increase the visibility of the material being studied.
 Think carefully about whether a screenshot, quotation, dataset release, or public link is necessary.
-The fact that something is analytically interesting does not automatically mean that it should be reproduced in full.
+The fact that something is analytically interesting does not automatically mean that it should be reproduced.

 Historical expertise should be part of the project from the beginning, not added after the computational analysis is complete.
 If you do not have the necessary expertise, ask for help before making strong claims.